VictorTaelin/Interaction-Type-Theory/README.md

 **Disclaimer: this is a work-in-progress.
 The claims made in this paper are unchecked, and work is ongoing to explore, formalize and prove them rigorously.
-Treat this as no more than private draft shared with friends.**
+Treat this as no more than private draft shared with friends.
+Take this as a brainstorm of ideas and no more than that.
+This approach could or (more likely) could not work, but exploring them may get us closer to answers.
+Come discuss these ideas in our [Discord](https://discord.gg/kindelia) server!**

 # Interaction Type Theory